Dh-Kh/robota_task/Readme.md

 Before running this project, ensure that you have the following:

-- **Redis**:
+- **Docker**:
-  - Make sure that Redis is installed and running on your machine.
+  - Make sure Docker and Docker Compose are installed on your system.
-  - To install Redis, you can follow the official [Redis Installation Guide](https://redis.io/download).

 **Note: This project has been tested on Linux Mint 21.**